vasyabigi/redux-segment/README.md

 }
 ```

-Event specifications are attached the the `analytics` property of the
+Event specifications are attached to the `analytics` property of the
 action's `meta` key.
 When using the short-hand, required keys are
 inferred.